Marco Rossi (ice hockey): Playing career

-Heading into the 2020 NHL Entry Draft Rossi was regarded as a top prospect, and the NHL Central Scouting Bureau had him ranked as the sixth-best North American-based skater for the draft.
+Heading into the 2020 NHL entry draft, Rossi was regarded as a top prospect, and the NHL Central Scouting Bureau had him ranked as the sixth-best North American-based skater for the draft.
 He was selected in the first-round, ninth overall, by the Minnesota Wild.
 On 23 October 2020, Rossi was signed by the Wild to a three-year, entry-level contract.
 Five days later, he was loaned to the ZSC Lions until the start of NHL training camp.
-He held a Swiss player-license after having played most of his junior hockey in Switzerland, but only played one game for ZSC.
+He held a Swiss player-licence after having played most of his junior career in Switzerland, but only played one game for ZSC Lions.
 The NHL delayed the start of the 2020–21 season until January 2021, and Rossi was invited to join the Wild's training camp prior to the season starting.
 However, he returned to Austria due to long-term complications from COVID-19; he had tested positive late in 2020 for the virus.
-Speaking about his battle with the virus, Rossi stated: "I’m thankful to God that he supported me. ...
-I’m just happy that I’m still alive."
+Speaking about his battle with the virus, Rossi stated: "I'm thankful to God that he supported me. ...
+I'm just happy that I'm still alive."

-Rossi started the 2021–22 season with Minnesota's minor league affiliate, the Iowa Wild of the American Hockey League.
-After playing 21 games in the AHL, where he scored 23 points, Rossi was recalled to Minnesota in January 2022, and made his NHL debut on 6 January 2022 against the Boston Bruins.
+Rossi started the 2021–22 season with Minnesota's minor league affiliate, the Iowa Wild of the American Hockey League (AHL).
+After playing 21 games in the AHL, where he scored 23 points, Rossi was recalled to Minnesota in January 2022, and made his NHL debut on 6 January 2022, against the Boston Bruins.
 He played two games in the NHL before returning to Iowa.

+On 22 August 2025, Rossi, a restricted free agent, signed a three-year contract with the Wild.

 International play

 The first International Ice Hockey Federation (IIHF) tournament Rossi played at was the 2017 World U18 Championship Division IB, the third tier of the tournament.
-He scored 8 points in 5 games, leading the Austrian national team in scoring and playing third overall.
+He recorded eight points in five games, leading the Austria under-18 team in scoring and playing third overall.
 Rossi subsequently played at the 2018 World Junior Championship IA, the second tier at that level.
-With 5 points in 5 games he led the Austrian national junior team and finished tied for fifth overall.
-He returned to the under-18 level for the 2018 Division IB tournament, recording 7 points in 5 games to place second for Austria and tied for fourth overall.
+With five points in five games he led the Austria junior team and finished tied for fifth overall.
+He returned to the under-18 level for the 2018 Division IB tournament, recording seven points in five games to place second for Austria and tied for fourth overall.

-Rossi served as Austria's captain during the 2021 World Junior Ice Hockey Championships.
+Rossi served as Austria's captain during the 2021 World Junior Championships.
 He went scoreless in four games, as Austria only scored one goal, losing all four games.

 Personal life

 Rossi is the youngest of three children of Michael and Claudia Rossi; he has two sisters, Estelle and Marielle.
-His father, Michael, played hockey for 20 years, mainly with VEU Feldkirch.
-He is in a relationship with Stefanie Prast, who was introduced to him by Estelle.
-Rossi does not drink alcohol and is a devout Christian: he and Prast pray together before every game.
+His father, Michael, played ice hockey for 20 years, mainly with VEU Feldkirch.
+Rossi does not drink alcohol and is a devout Christian – he and his girlfriend pray together before every game.

 Rossi is a fan of Red Bull Racing in Formula One.